 Allow apps to use the Share API

+Set default expiration date for shares

+Expire after 7 days Enforce expiration date

 Allow users to share via link

-- Allow public uploads

-- Always ask for a password

-- Enforce password protection
+Allow public uploads Always ask for a password Enforce password protection

-- $\Box$ Set default expiration date
+Set default expiration date for link shares

+Expire after 7 days Enforce expiration date

-- Allow resharing
+✓ Allow resharing

-- Allow sharing with groups
+Allow sharing with groups

-- Restrict users to only share with users in their groups
+Restrict users to only share with users in their groups

-- Exclude groups from sharing
+Exclude groups from sharing

+Groups

+These groups will still be able to receive shares, but not to initiate them.

 Allow username autocompletion in share dialog.
 If this is disabled the full username or email address needs to be entered.

+Restrict username autocompletion to users within the same groups

-Show disclaimer text on the public link upload page.
+✓ Show disclaimer text on the public link upload page.
 (Only shown when the file list is hidden.)

+This text will be shown on the public link upload page when the file list is hidden.